artemrudman/artemrudman/README.md

 ## Welcome to my GitHub!
-I,m an Engineer with experience in Data Analisys and Development.
-I'm a detail-oriented professional, committed to learning and using new technologies to create innovative solutions.
+I,m a detail-oriented and reliable professional with over 5 years of experience in data interpretation, equipment analytics, and quality assurance in the oil & gas industry.
+Proven ability to work in fast-paced environments with strong attention to detail.
+Committed to learning and using new technologies to create innovative solutions.
-My passion for continuous learning keeps me updated on industry trends, ensuring I deliver excellent results.

 ## 📊 Portfolio